DerKommentator/Katz0rz/README.md

 # Katz0rz
 It is just a ASP.NET Core Application to use pretrained Tensorflow Models to predict Images.
-At the time it is the Inception Model
+At the time it is the Inception Model.
+Right now it is configured to run locally.

 - Using:
   - https://github.com/dotnet/samples/blob/master/machine-learning/tutorials/TransferLearningTF/image-classifier-assets.zip